Written by: Caitlin

 Hogmanay in Edinburgh

-New Year in Scotland is on of the highlights of the calendar for many, and there is no place like Edinburgh for celebrating it.
+New Year when visiting Scotland is on of the highlights of the calendar for many, and there is no place like Edinburgh for celebrating it.
 The event take place over 3 days all through out the city.

 Edinburgh Hogmanay has recently been highlighted as one of the ‘Top 100 things to do before you die’.